Triennial Convention: Beliefs

-The Triennial Convention accepted the 1833 New Hampshire Baptist Confession of Faith.
-The Confession was drafted by Rev. John Newton Brown, D.D.
-(1803–1868), of New Hampshire and other Triennial Baptist ministers, and adopted by the New Hampshire (Triennial) Baptist Convention.
-The Confession was traditional.
-The controversy of the day was free will versus predestination.
-While the New Hampshire Confession is shorter than the 1742 Philadelphia Confession, it affirms the Philadelphia Confession.
-The New Hampshire Confession states that "[Humans] by voluntary [free will] transgression fell from the holy and happy state [they were created]" and that "We believe that Election [predestination] is the eternal purpose of God, according to which he graciously regenerates, sanctifies, and saves sinners".
+The Triennial Convention also had the New Hampshire Confession of Faith of 1833.
+The New Hampshire Confession was drafted by John Newton Brown, D.D.
+(1803–1868), and other ministers, and also adopted by the New Hampshire Baptist Convention.
+The controversy of those days was free will versus predestination.
+While the New Hampshire Confession is shorter than the Philadelphia Confession, it affirms the Philadelphia Confession.
+The New Hampshire Confession states that "[Humans] by voluntary transgression fell from the holy and happy state [they were created]" and that "We believe that Election [predestination] is the eternal purpose of God, according to which he graciously regenerates, sanctifies, and saves sinners".
 However, many saw the New Hampshire Confession as accepting free will.
-The free-will Baptists in the Northeast and West accepted the Confession, while the Calvinist (predestination) Baptists in the Southeast rejected the Confession but remained in the Triennial Convention.
+The Free Will Baptists in the Northeast and West accepted the confession, while Calvinist Baptists in the Southeast rejected the confession but remained in the Triennial Convention.